leobauza/browncoat/README.md

 ## Commits

-Commits MUST stick to this format:
+Commits MUST be in this format:

 ```bash
 # type: "version", "task", "chore", or "patch"